ChaseRensberger/typstscript/examples/a-real-pain-intro.typ

   David arrives at the airport, leaving another message as he heads toward a check-in kiosk— ]

-#dialogue("DAVID")[
+#dialogue_block[
+  #character("DAVID")
-  Hey Benji, I just got to the airport.
+  #line[Hey Benji, I just got to the airport.
 I really hope you left already or are on your way.
-Just ring me when you get this.
+Just ring me when you get this.]
 ]

 #action[